anisul-Islam/javascript-documentation/README.md

 #### 2.5.1 higher order function and callback function

 Higher-order functions and callback functions are fundamental concepts in JavaScript.
 Higher-order functions are functions that can accept other functions as arguments or return functions as their result.
+Example of higher order functions: forEach, map, filter, reduce, setTimeout, addEvenetListener, find, some, every, sort.

 Callback functions are functions that are passed as arguments to higher-order functions and are executed later.
 Here's an example:

 ```javascript
 // Higher-order function